 Clearly motorcycles (blue) have a much different pattern, and we suspect that the cause would be much the same as that discussed for bicycles above.
-That is, a larger number of inexperienced motorcyclists on the road, and this might be an effort to save fuel costs.
-Even though Motorcycle crash proportions have declined significantly between Weeks 29 and 31, it is still 74% above its pre-COVID level.
-Large truck proportions have not deviated significantly from the All crash proportions.
+That is, a larger number of inexperienced motorcyclists have been on the road during the COVID period, which also might be an effort to save fuel costs.
+Even though Motorcycle crash proportions have declined significantly between Weeks 29 and 35, it is still 50% above its pre-COVID level.